 Pre-existing condition coverage is typically more expensive than travel medical insurance plans that don’t offer coverage for pre-existing conditions.

-This is because the risk of illness or injury is greater for those who have pre-existing conditions, which tends to make the premium of these plans higher.
+This is because the risk of illness or injury is greater for those who have pre-existing conditions, which tends to make the premiums of these plans higher.

 Additionally, travel medical insurance plans can cost more for those who are above a certain age, or only offer a more limited policy maximum due to the increased risk.